 A resume is more than merely a list of experiences.
 It tells an administrator and cooperating teacher that you are qualified to be a student teacher AND potential employee.
 It is an important document in moving forward in your profession and is shared with your cooperating teacher.

-Please visit the Career Services website (https://careers.unl.edu/job-internship-guide/chapter-1-resumes-references-cover-letters/) and use the resume worksheet in preparing your resume.
+Please visit the Career Services website (https://careers.unl.edu/job-internship-guide/chapter-1-resumes-references-cover-letters/) for tips and examples as you prepare your resume.

-Self-Report
+Self-Report Form

+A self-report form is required for all student teachers that do not have a background check on file with the Office of Accreditation, Placement and Licensure.
+Those that don’t have BG check on file, will need to complete a BG check using One Source Background.

+Personal & Professional Fitness Form

+A personal and professional fitness form must be completed and submitted with your student teaching application.
+This form can be found can be found on the CEHS website on the Student Teach in the US page under student teaching.

 Application for Student Teaching